Climb Details

 - An expedition-style climb allows us to establish successive tented camps as we ascend the mountain in preparation for our summit bid.

-- Climb the exciting and challenging Kautz ice chute, a 30 to 50 degree snow and ice section of the route.
+- Climb the exciting and challenging Kautz Ice Chute, a 30 to 50 degree snow and ice section of the route.

 - Develop strong technical skills and gain foundational mountaineering experience.

-Our Expedition Skills Seminar on the Kautz route climbs an intermediate route on Mt.
+Our Expedition Skills Seminar on the Kautz Route climbs an intermediate route on Mt.
 Rainier while developing mountaineering skills.
-After a Technical Training Day and a Mountaineering Day School, we ascend the Kautz route, using the mountain's terrain to learn mountaineering skills such as snow & ice anchors, crevasse rescue, ice climbing, fixed line travel, belaying and other technical skills, before making a summit attempt from high camp.
+After a Technical Training Day and a Mountaineering Day School, we ascend the Kautz Route, using the mountain's terrain to learn mountaineering skills such as snow & ice anchors, crevasse rescue, ice climbing, fixed line travel, belaying and other technical skills, before making a summit attempt from high camp.

 Climbing a less traveled route, our Expedition Skills Seminar – Kautz, takes advantage of the beauties of the prime-climbing season on Mt.
 Rainier while ascending an exciting and more remote route.
 The Kautz Route is a great adventure for physically fit climbers ready for a slightly more technical adventure on Mt.
 Rainier.

 Our Expedition Skills Seminars are comprehensive training courses designed to educate climbers to the mountaineering skills needed to tackle the world's greatest peaks.
-Successful completion of the Expedition Skill Seminar - Kautz will make you eligible for many of our expeditions around the world, including McKinley, and provides you with a foundation for other major glaciated mountains.
+Successful completion of the Expedition Skill Seminar - Kautz will make you eligible for many of our expeditions around the world, including Denali, and provides you with a foundation for other major glaciated mountains.

 THE RMI DIFFERENCE